 Click Next.

-The wizard shows “Manually Deploy a Database Service” and generates a command like:
+The wizard shows “Manually Deploy a Database Service” and generates a command similar to:

 Verify the service: